merklefruit/mern-template-antd/README.md

 ## Credits

 _This template exists only thanks to the frameworks and library that I used to build it.
-I've just put the pieces together to make it easier to start a web app with this stack._
+I've just put the pieces together to make it easier to start a web app with this stack :)_

 ## License